-Determining the statistical properties of the jump length is only one aspect of movement dynamics.
-In their paper, Rhee et al. discuss the need to incorporate geographical features and the tendency for people to go home [57].
-Gonzalez et al. confirmed in their data that humans do tend to frequent a small number of locations often [23].
+However, determining the statistical properties of the jump length is only one aspect of movement dynamics.
+In their paper, Rhee et al. discuss the need to incorporate geographical features and the tendency for people to go home [51].
+Gonzalez et al. confirmed in their data that humans do tend to frequent a small number of locations often [21].
 For these reasons, the agents in our model pick their jump length from a Bounded Pareto distribution and have a directional choice in movement.

-In the case of gangs in Hollenbeck, it is reasonable to assume that the gang members have a clear sense of the location of their home territory, or set space, as well as the location of their rival gangs' set spaces [69].
-Literature on gang activity suggests that, in general, gang members tend to stay away from their rival gangs' set spaces [34].
+In the case of gangs in Hollenbeck, it is reasonable to assume that the gang members have a clear sense of the location of their home territory, or set space, as well as the location of their rival gangs' set spaces [62].
+Literature on gang activity suggests that, in general, gang members tend to stay away from their rival gangs' set spaces [29].
 Unlike other criminal groups, such as organized crime syndicates and insurgency groups that strive for secrecy, street gangs are social organizations that proudly demarcate their territory and announce their enemies through the use of graffiti.
 Gangs create social boundaries and therefore areas of avoidance [2].
 Our model incorporates this social geography into agents' movement dynamics.

 One aspect of modeling human mobility that was touched on, but not fully explored, by the previous literature is the role of physical features specific to urban areas that may constrain agents' movement.
 The first consideration is the ease with which an agent can move through a city.
 We posit that in areas where there is a dense street network, the likelihood of an agent to move long distances is small due to such obstacles as the high density of people and cars, as well as traffic lights.
 On the other hand, areas where the road density is lower, agents should be able to move longer distances.
 A second physical consideration that affects human mobility in a city are the highway systems and rivers that can cut across the region.
 These features are not impassible, in that there are underpasses and bridges.
-Simulations have shown that they provide an obstacle to mobility [26].
-It has been posited that these features play a role in gang rivalry networks [56].
-Therefore in our model, we view major roads, highways, and rivers as semi-permeable boundaries that affect the agents' movements.
+However, they do provide an obstacle that may make it difficult to cross.
+Therefore, in our model, these are seen as semi-permeable boundaries that effect the agents' movements.

 2.2.
-Model Details
+Model summary